Populate the Catalog

 Sequential Files (RSEQ)

-User Defined Files and/or Data Sets
+Special Purpose Files or Data Sets

 Summary